 While the analysis described in this report indicates that the District could fund all its unmet capital needs as early as 2033, it is important to note that there are several challenges that may impact the viability of that timeline.
-The OCFO released its most recent quarterly revenue estimate on September 30, 2023, and the outlook for FY 2024 and beyond remains cautious due to a variety of national and local economic trends such as a continued high interest rate environment, a deteriorating commercial real property market, and declining federal employment.
+The OCFO released its most recent quarterly revenue estimate on September 30, 2024, and the outlook for FY 2025 and beyond remains cautious due to a variety of risks that could affect the national and local economies including a softening labor market, a weakening commercial property market, and an anticipated decline in consumer spending as excess savings accumulated during the pandemic are exhausted.

-While overall, the District's economy has proved more resilient than previously forecasted, revenue is projected to end the fiscal year flat.
-In the out-years, slower economic growth and a deteriorating real estate market offset the impact of near-term strength.
-Finally, an uncertain economic outlook, and the resulting slowing of revenue growth, will increase the inherent competition between programmatic and capital spending.
-Future decisions regarding these allocations could have a material impact on the District ability to meet the timeline outlined in this report to fund all its deferred maintenance and unmet capital needs.
+While overall, the District's economy has proved more resilient than previously forecasted, revenue is projected to end the fiscal year largely flat.
+In the out-years, slower economic growth and a weakening real estate market offset the impact of near-term strength.
+Finally, an uncertain economic outlook, and the resulting slowing of revenue growth, will likely increase the inherent competition between programmatic and capital spending.
+Future decisions regarding these allocations could have a material impact on the District's ability to meet the timeline outlined in this report to fund all its deferred maintenance and unmet capital needs.